Roy Rich: Life and career

 Rich was born in Plymouth, Devon, the son of a music hall comedian.
-Educated at Dulwich College, southeast London, Rich became involved in acting from an early age, making his theatrical debut in 1923.
+Educated at Dulwich College, southeast London, he became involved in acting at an early age, making his theatrical debut in 1923.
 He was subsequently involved in theatre for several years.

-He was a pioneering broadcaster for the BBC, as one of the first radio DJs.
-During the Second World War, he was standing in as a news announcer when Broadcasting House was hit by a bomb during the 9pm news broadcast.
+Rich was a pioneering broadcaster for the BBC, as one of the first radio DJs.
+During the Second World War, he was standing in as a news announcer when Broadcasting House was hit by a bomb during the 9 pm news broadcast.
 He presented Children Calling Home, a series of wartime radio broadcasts featuring conversations between evacuees and their parents.
 In 1964, he became head of BBC Light Entertainments (Sound), a post which he held until his retirement in 1967.

-Death

 Rich died from cancer in hospital in Stratford-upon-Avon in 1970, aged 58.
 He was married to actress Brenda Bruce; they had twin daughters.